Guiding Principles

 Procedural Guidance

 State law requires that we translate all notices for parents whose primary language is not English.
-There are templates for these notices in the ePEP document library (in Spanish).
 Examples of notices that need to be translated:

 - Meeting Notice